razylvidal/razylvidal/README.md

 # 💫 About Me:
-I'm a Junior Android Developer from the Philippines.
+I'm a Junior Android Developer from Philippines.
 I enjoy developing mobile apps using Kotlin, Clean Architecture, and MVP Pattern.
 I also love UI/UX designing.

 ## 🌐 Socials: